Block House Creek Elementary

 The mission of the Leander ISD Counseling Services Department is to provide a proactive and comprehensive counseling program for all students.
 Counseling Services partners with educators, parents/guardians and community members to ensure all students in Leander ISD are prepared with the knowledge and skills to contribute at the highest level as productive members of society.

 Leander ISD's Counseling Services Department is comprised of school-based counselors and school-based social workers and substance abuse prevention counselors.
 Through the comprehensive counseling program, students develop their academic, career and social skills to “Unlock Their Potential."

 A professional school counselor is different from a therapeutic counselor.
 I am a teacher who has had special training to help students find success in education.

-The BHC Counseling Dept. uses the ASCA National Model.
-ASCA (American School Counselor Association) created the ASCA National Model, which is a framework for a comprehensive, data-driven school counseling program.
+The ASCA (American School Counselor Association) National Model is a framework for a comprehensive, data-driven school counseling program.

 Direct Student Services

 Direct services are in-person interactions between school counselors and students and include the following:

 This curriculum consists of structured lessons designed to help students attain the desired competencies and to provide all students with the knowledge, attitudes and skills appropriate for their developmental level.
 Lessons are taught to every classroom K-5th grade, about once per month.
 These lessons include conflict resolution, social skills, problem solving, goal setting, career exploration, classroom skills, self regulation, etc...
 Extra lessons may be taught to classes at teacher request.
 Small group lessons are taught to students referred for further support in these areas.

 School counselors coordinate ongoing systemic activities designed to assist students in establishing personal goals and developing future plans.